Skip to main content

 Overview

-Designed by the Concordia Sustainability Ecosystem in collaboration with Addenda Capital and the Trottier Family Foundation, this program extensively examines the human and economic dependencies on nature from a finance practitioner’s lens, delving into the latest developments and best practices.
-Crafted by experts in sustainable finance, the Biodiversity Micro-Certificate imparts tangible knowledge and skills, empowering individuals to make meaningful contributions to biodiversity mitigation and hedging initiatives within their respective domains.
+This program examines the human and economic dependencies on nature from a finance professional’s perspective, delving into the latest developments and best practices in sustainable finance.
+This micro-certificate empowers people to make meaningful contributions to the mitigation of biodiversity loss within their respective industries.

 • Treasury professionals responsible for hedging programs